cyberbotics/webots-doc/guide/interfacing-webots-to-third-party-software-with-tcp-ip.md

 might be network intensive.
 Hence it is recommended to have a high speed network, or use small resolution camera images, or compress the image data before sending it to the controller.
-This overhead is negligible if you use a low resolution camera such as the Khepera K213 (see example "WEBOTS_MODULES_PATH/projects/robots/khepera/khepera1/worlds/khepera_k213.wbt").
+This overhead is negligible if you use a low resolution camera such as the Khepera K213 (see example "WEBOTS\_MODULES\_PA TH/projects/robots/khepera/khepera1/worlds/khepera\_k213.wbt").